denisenepraunig/nes-development/README.md

 ## C
 * [NES Doug](https://nesdoug.com/) - I haven't read this series yet as I am focusing on assembly currently, but it looks very promising including a platformer tutorial.
 It uses the CC65 C compiler.

+## ROM hacking
+Another fun way to start your NES development can be ROM hacking.
+You learn some basics about how the NES works and you learn how to use the tools like viewing sprites or nametables.
+John Riggs has a [YouTube series](https://www.youtube.com/playlist?list=PLsOTz-tlvayLmYmgreE4q1w0E6rN29T4p) and teaches you the basics about hacking ROMS for the NES.

+Just look at how many ROM hacks are available for Super Mario Bros at [romhacking.net](https://www.romhacking.net/games/709/).
+Just some suble [graphics and color changes](https://www.romhacking.net/hacks/5927/) can give the whole game a new look.

 # Videos
 * [How video games were made - part 1: Graphics](https://www.youtube.com/watch?v=jqyC_S56B3k) - This is a nice overview video about the components of the NES and stuff like pattern tables and alike.
 Other systems are covered at the end of the video.
 I highly recommend watching this video!
 * [How video games were made - part 2: Workflow](https://www.youtube.com/watch?v=Yo7UkkGC1AY) - This video features different consoles and techniques and it is very informative.
 Really interesting to see the development setup many years ago.